tederickson/wildfit-ETL/README.md

 The project utilizes Object Oriented Programming.
 The main class is ParseRecipes.py.
 * An abstract class defines the common methods of child classes tasked with parsing a particular Excel sheet
+* Child classes parse the sheet, validate column headers and get the value of row and header
-* Child classes convert the data to JSON
+* Data classes are used to hold and convert the data to JSON
 * Enums are used to map column headings to indexes
 * The main class calls the RESTful web service with the JSON request